 openssl x509 -in certfile.pem -noout -issuer -issuer_hash

-Certificate issuer authority signs every certificate and in case you need to check them, you can use above command.
+Certificate issuer authority signs every certificate and in case you need to check them.

 Check Hash Value of A Certificate